erroronline1/caro/readme.md

 Users can have multiple assigned organizational units and permissions.

 On registering a new user a default profile picture is generated.
 Custom set pictures can be restored to default.
 A generated order authorization pin can be used to approve orders.
 Adding trainings is granted to defined authorized users only, to make sure certificates are acknowledged.
 Skill levels (according to the [intended list](#customisation)) can be modified.
 The generated access token can be exported and, for example, used as a laminated card.

+Usernames can be edited for societal reasons.
+This does not affect stored names within records as these are not linked but stored as plain text to avoid information loss on deleting any user.
+The profile picture will always be overwritten with the default image following a name change.

 > On rare occasions the QR-token may not be readable by the inbuilt reader.
 It is advised to check the compatibility with the scanner from [tools](#tools) before passing, generating a new one if required.